-The first line of treatment for Crohn’s is typically medication, but more patients are also seeking natural treatments to ease their symptoms.
-Natural treatments are sometimes also called alternative, complementary, or integrative medicine.
+The first line of treatment for Crohn’s is typically medication, but more people are also seeking natural treatments to ease their symptoms.
+Natural treatments are sometimes called alternative, complementary, or integrative medicine.

-While all three terms generally refer to a treatment outside of typical mainstream medicine, they actually refer to different things.
+While all three terms generally refer to a treatment outside of typical mainstream medicine, the terms actually refer to different things.

 - Alternative medicine means you’re using a nonmainstream, nontraditional approach to treat an illness rather than a conventional, evidence-based medicine.

 - Complementary medicine means you’re using a nonmainstream approach along with conventional therapy.